 - A Tax Number from the Portuguese Tax Office

 - A Social Security Number from the Portuguese Social Security

 Make sure you have a viable business idea

 If you are an entrepreneur in Portugal with a business idea, you will need to do your market research and also develop a strong business plan.
 You can download business plan templates and look at sample business plans from various different industries from a website such as this one.

 See the below section on Portuguese business types for details of the different types of set up you can choose from.

 Choose a business name and address

-You may already have these but if not, now is the time to get it finalised as you will need to register them as part of your set-up process.
+You may already have these but if not, now is the time to get it finalized as you will need to register them as part of your set-up process.

 Choose set-up method